Table of Contents

 Real estate planned gifts include residential properties, farmland, underdeveloped plots, or commercial property.

-A gift of real estate can secure a significant tax deduction for the donor based on fair market value.
+A gift of real estate can secure a significant real estate tax deduction for the donor based on fair market value.
 They will also avoid any capital gains tax.
+Donating appreciated real estate eliminates capital gain tax that would apply if the property were sold, making it an appealing asset for charitable giving

 Personal property could include artwork, collectibles, expensive machinery, and other personal, tangible property.

-Individuals over 70.5 years of age can donate up to $100,000 from their IRA to a charity for a tax deduction as part of qualified charitable distribution
+Individuals over 70.5 years of age can donate up to $100,000 from their IRA to a charity for a tax deduction as part of qualified charitable reminder trust distribution.

 Apart from this, individuals can donate their IRA, 401(k), and other retirement assets to charity so their heirs can avoid paying any tax on that amount.